ajhsoftware/KeyquorumVault/README.md

 Offline-first password manager by AJH Software not a company, a solo dev learning.

-⚠️ Status: Experimental and under active development.
+⚠️ Status: Experimental and under active development,

 🔒 Security Notice:
 This project has not undergone an independent security audit.
 While security is a core focus, it may contain bugs or weaknesses.

-Use at your own risk, and always maintain secure backups of your data.
+Use at your own risk, and always maintain secure backups of your data

+Backup functionality is available in the UI under settings > backup

 ---